Ivette Fuentes

-Ivette Fuentes (born 7 October 1972) is a Professor of Quantum Physics at the University of Southampton and Professor of Theoretical Quantum Optics at the University of Vienna.
-Her work considers fundamental quantum mechanics, quantum optics and astrophysics.
+Ivette Fuentes (born 7 October 1972) is a Professor of Quantum Physics at the University of Southampton and Emmy Fellow (Fellow by Special Election) at Keble College, University of Oxford.
+Her work considers fundamental quantum mechanics, quantum optics and their interplay with general relativity.
 She is interested in how quantum information theory can make use of relativistic effects.

 Early life and education

-Fuentes grew up in Mexico.
+Fuentes was born and raised in Mexico.
 Whilst she was at high school she was interested in dance and considered becoming a professional ballet dancer.
 Fuentes studied physics at the National Autonomous University of Mexico and graduated in 1997.
 She worked with Deborah Dultzin on Seyfert galaxies.
 Whilst at UNAM Fuentes won a competition to spend a summer at Fermilab and she decided that she wanted to continue working in physics.
 Fuentes earned her doctoral degree at Imperial College London in 2003 under the supervision of Peter Knight and Vlatko Vedral.
 She moved to the Perimeter Institute for Theoretical Physics as a postdoctoral fellow, where she worked until 2006.
 In 2004 she was selected as a University of Oxford Junior Research Fellow and joined Mansfield College, Oxford.
-She was appointed an Alexander von Humboldt fellowship to join the Technical University of Berlin.
+She was appointed an Alexander von Humboldt fellowship to join Technische Universität Berlin.